-5.)
+- 5.)
 The switches in this unit are self-explanatory.
-They are MODE, PRE-AMP, and POWER.
+They are MODE, PRE-AMP, and POWER. - a.)

-a).
 The MODE switch adds time to the transmit-relay in the SSB/CW position.
 This allows SSB or CW operation without excessive relay chatter or word chopping.
-It is normally not necessary to use the SSB/CW mode position when using the RELAY port for relay control.
+It is normally not necessary to use the SSB/CW mode position when using the RELAY port for relay control. - b.)

-b.)
 The PRE-AMP switch adds a low-noise receiver pre-amplifier, which improves signals if receiver gain is marginal.
-In congested areas, it may be advisable to NOT use the pre-amp to reduce receiver overloading.

-c.)
-The POWER switch controls the transmitting amplifier, and resets any overloads.
+In congested areas, it may be advisable to NOT use the pre-amp to reduce receiver overloading. - c.)
+The POWER switch controls the transmitting amplifier, and resets any overloads. - 6.)

-6.)
 The FAULT light illuminates whenever excessive drive power from the radio is applied, or reflected power from the antenna exceeds a preset value.
 This light indicates the protection circuits have locked-on, preventing the amplifier from keying.

 If the FAULT indicator is on, you must check drive power and antenna reflected power.
-Drive power must be below 30 watts and Reflected power must be below 20 watts (at full output).
+Drive power must be below 50 watts and Reflected power must be below 20 watts (at full output).
 If SWR is over 2:1, it is unacceptable to run this unit at full power.

-1.0 Mounting Considerations
+1.0 MOUNTING CONSIDERATIONS

 To insure long life and optimum performance, pay careful attention to mounting and wiring.
-This unit comes with a mounting bracket for rigid mounting at home or in vehicles.
-It also has rubber feet for use where movement is not a problem.
+This unit has rubber feet for use where movement is not a problem.